-Acyclovir may, in rare case cause a dangerous disorder that affects the blood cells, kidney and other parts of the body, especially when you have a compromised immunity due to HIV, bone marrow transplant, or kidney transplant.
+Acyclovir may, in rare cases cause a dangerous disorder that affects the blood cells, kidney and other parts of the body, especially when you have compromised immunity due to HIV, bone marrow transplant, or a kidney transplant.
 Get immediate medical attention if you have serious side effects such as extreme tiredness, slow/fast or irregular heartbeat, easy bruising or bleeding, new fever, bloody or dark urine, severe stomach or abdominal pain, jaundice, sudden vision changes, loss of consciousness, or seizures.

 The side effects mentioned above are not the only ones that you may experience or witness due to Acyclovir.
 If you get any serious side effects due to this medication, contact your doctor right away.

 Acyclovir Dosing Information

 Acyclovir dosage may depend on a range of factors like age, sex, drug allergies, or seriousness of the condition among several other factors.
 Your dosage will be determined by your doctor after examining you properly.
 Remember to follow your doctor’s advice properly for the best results.

 Interaction with other drugs

 Some drugs can interact with Acyclovir.
 For example Probenecid.
 If you are already taking Probenecid, you may not be able to take Acyclovir or may need special dose adjustments.
 There may be other medicines as well which can interact with Acyclovir.
 Inform your doctor about all other medicines which you may be using.
 Never start a new medication without consulting your doctor first.

 - Do not drive or operate machines if you feel drowsy after taking acyclovir